 Pursuant to the Deferred Compensation Plan for Non-employee Directors (the "Deferred Compensation Plan"), which is unfunded, Non-employee Directors must defer a minimum of 20% of the annual Board retainer fee into a stock unit account, the value of each unit initially being equal to the fair market value of one share of Common Stock as of the end of the quarter in which the compensation being deferred would otherwise be payable.
 Stock units increase or decrease in value based on the fair market value of the Common Stock.
-In addition, an amount equal to the cash dividends paid on an equivalent number of shares of Common Stock is credited to each Non-employee Director's stock unit account as of the end of the quarter in which the dividend was paid.
+In addition, an amount equal to the dividends paid on an equivalent number of shares of Common Stock is credited to each Non-employee Director's stock unit account as of the end of the quarter in which the dividend was paid.
 Non-employee Directors may defer the remainder of their retainer and/or meeting fees into the stock unit account or an interest account, which bears interest at the five year Treasury rate.
 The Company makes a deemed matching contribution to the stock unit account equal to 10% of the amount deferred, with one-half of such Company contribution vesting on December 31 of the calendar year in which the deferred compensation otherwise would have been paid and one-half on the next December 31, provided the participant is a director on such vesting date.
-Unvested Company contributions will automatically vest on death, total disability or retirement by the director at or after the mandatory retirement age then in effect.
-The current mandatory retirement age for directors is seventy-two, except that directors currently over the age of seventy need not retire prior to the age of eighty.
+Unvested Company contributions will automatically vest on death, total disability or retirement by the director at or after age seventy-two.
 The Deferred Compensation Plan provides that compensation deferred under the Deferred Compensation Plan, whether in the stock unit account or the interest account, will be paid out in cash after termination of service as a director.
 Directors may elect that compensation so deferred be paid out in a lump sum or in up to ten annual installments, commencing either in the quarter following, or in the January following, the quarter in which service as a director terminates.